top of page

 Powerful questions to help with decluttering decisions...

 Don't run away!
-Below are some simple questions we can use as guides to help make decisions easier...
+Here are some simple guiding questions to help make decluttering decisions easier...

-I often ask my clients these questions, so if it helps (and doesn't creep you out), you can imagine me standing next to you, talking through each item (yes, every single thing):.
+If it helps (and doesn't creep you out!), imagine me next to you, talking through each item...

 Questions to help with decluttering: